-As part of the Uniacke Secondary Planning Strategy, staff have undertaken a review of parks and trails in the Uniacke area.
-This review has included identifying the number of parks and trails in the study area and determining from the survey results how the community foresees the development of future open space parcels.
-Planning staff have also met with Parks, Recreation, and Culture staff to discuss the Mount Uniacke Recreation Strategy that was recently completed and to determine if changes to Planning policies and regulations can assist with the recommended outcomes of the strategy.

-Staff recognize that a review of recreation in the Mount Uniacke area was undertaken in 2023 and further study will be done through the Recreation Facilities Master Plan anticipated to start in the summer of 2024.
-This background staff report is aimed at complementing the results of both strategies.
+- As part of the Uniacke Secondary Planning Strategy, staff have undertaken a review of parks and trails in the Uniacke area. - This review has included identifying the number of parks and trails in the study area and determining from the survey results how the community foresees the development of future open space parcels. - Planning staff have met with Parks, Recreation, and Culture to review the recommendations in this report. - Staff recognize that a review of recreation in the Mount Uniacke area was undertaken in 2023 and further study will be done through the Recreation Facilities Master Plan anticipated to start in the summer of 2024. - This background staff report is aimed at complementing the results of both strategies.